signalfx/signalfx-agent/docs/smart-agent-next-steps.md

 We offer the agent in the following packages:

 #### Debian Package
-We provide a Debian package repository that you can make use of with the following commands:
+We provide a Debian package repository that you can use with the following commands:

 ```sh